Poznań: Names

 14th-century seal showing Poznań's coat of arms.

-The name Poznań probably comes from the personal name Poznan, which was in turn derived from the Polish participle poznan(y) – "one who is known/recognized", and would mean "Poznan's town".
-It is also possible that the name comes directly from the verb poznać, which means "to get to know" or "to recognize", so it may simply mean "known town".

-The earliest surviving references to the city are found in the chronicles of Thietmar of Merseburg written between 1012 and 1018: episcopus Posnaniensis ("bishop of Poznań", in an entry for 970) and ab urbe Posnani ("from the city of Poznań", for 1005).
-The city's name appears in documents in the Latin nominative case as Posnania in 1236 and Poznania in 1247.
+The name Poznań likely derives from the Polish verb poznać, meaning "to meet" or "to know," designating the area as a meeting place.
+The earliest known references to Poznań are found in the chronicles of Thietmar of Merseburg: episcopus Posnaniensis ("bishop of Poznań", in 970) and ab urbe Posnani ("from the city of Poznań", in 1005).
+The city's name is documented in the Latin nominative case as Posnania in 1236, and as Poznania in 1247.
 The phrase in Poznan appears in 1146 and 1244.

-The city's full official name is Stołeczne Miasto Poznań (The Capital City of Poznań), in reference to its role as a centre of political power in the early Polish state under the Piast dynasty.
-Poznań is known as Posen in German, and was officially called Haupt- und Residenzstadt Posen (Capital and Residence City of Posen) between 20 August 1910 and 28 November 1918.
-The Latin names of the city are Posnania and Civitas Posnaniensis.
-Its Yiddish name is פּױזן, or Poyzn.
+The city's full official name is Stołeczne Miasto Poznań (The Capital City of Poznań), owing to its role as a centre of political power in the early Polish state under the Piast dynasty.
+In German, Poznań is known as Posen; it was officially named Haupt- und Residenzstadt Posen (Capital and Residence City of Posen) between 20 August 1910 and 28 November 1918.
+Among the Latin names used in historical records are Posnania and Civitas Posnaniensis.
+Its Yiddish name is פּױזן (Poyzn).